adobe/elixir-styler/README.md

 Ultimately Styler is @adobe's internal tool that we're happy to share with the world.
 We're delighted if you like it as is, and just as excited if it's a starting point for you to make something even better for yourself.

-## WARNING: Styler can change the behaviour of your program!
+## WARNING: Styler can change the behaviour of your program

+While Styler endeavors to never purposefully create bugs, some of its rewrites can introduce them in obscure cases.

-In some cases, this can introduce bugs.
-It goes without saying, but look over your changes before committing to main :)
+It goes without saying, but look over any changes Styler writes before committing to main.

-A simple example of a way Styler changes the behaviour of code is the following rewrite:
+A simple example of a way Styler rewrite can introduce a bug is the following case statement:

 ```elixir
 # Before: this case statement...